Ever wondered how to prevent public access to specific pages or posts in areas of your website like your sitemap?

 To download this plugin, go here:

-99 Robots Show IDs is another useful plugin that displays your pages, posts, media, links, tags, categories and users in the Posts and Pages admin tables.
+99 Robots Show IDs is another WordPress plugin that displays your posts, pages, media, links, users, categories and tags in the Posts and Pages admin tables.
 It’s also a super lightweight plugin that supports custom post types and taxonomies.

 Download this plugin here:

 Congratulations!
-Now you know how to locate the unique ID of pages and posts in WordPress.
+Now you know how to find the unique ID of any WordPress post or page.